littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 > 🟢 Model management service is running on http://127.0.0.1:63309/openai/status

-Visiting the address (by `GET`) can also see some of the most basic state information, which is the data returned in JSON format, including the field `endpoint`, which is an array of strings containing the above endpoint information.
+Visiting the above address shown in terminal (by send `GET` request), can also see some of the most basic state information, which is the data returned in JSON format, including the field `endpoint`, which is an array of strings containing the above endpoint information.
 The services provided by Foundry Local are basically provided in the form of Web APIs based on this Host.

 ### SDK